Dr Myles Gould

 Han-Liang Lin (Linx), The study of urban structure by an approach of spatial clustering, funded by the Taiwan Government, completed 2003.

-- Lecturer In Human Geography
+- Associate Professor in Human Geography

 - Research Cluster Leader, Centre for Spatial Analysis and Policy (CSAP)